 Machinists are employed wherever equipment is being manufactured or repaired.
 Some are employed by large organizations such as government departments or repair and maintenance companies.
 Employment is generally steady for machinists.

-Experienced machinists may advance to positions such as quality assurance managers, engineers, lead hands and supervisors (Blue Seal).
-Some machinists start businesses of their own.
+Experienced machinists may advance to positions such as quality assurance managers, engineers, lead hands and supervisors.
+Some machinists start their own businesses.

 - be a registered apprentice, an Alberta-certified journeyperson, hold a valid recognized credential , OR

 - work for an employer who is satisfied that the worker has the skills and knowledge expected of a certified journeyperson, OR